dtingley11/LP2-Android-Script/README.md

 Type "chmod u+x" and drag the lp2Setup.sh file into the Terminal window and hit Enter.

-Windows: Install Git, which is included in the folder.

-Open Git and type "cd " and drag this folder into the window and press Enter.
+Windows: Install Git, which can be found here: https://git-scm.com/download/win Open Git and type "cd " and drag this folder into the window and press Enter.

 Type "chmod u+x" and drag the lp2Setup.sh file into the Git window and hit Enter.